lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * For values between 15 and 255, the first 4 bit sent are set to 1 and the size is sent using 8 bits.

-* For higher value, the first 12 bytes are set to 1 and the size is sent on 2 bytes.
+* For higher value, the first 12 bits are set to 1 and the size is sent on 2 bytes.

 ## not-sent CDA